smishraIOV/mocInt/README.md

 # Basic mintable token contract

 A contract for local (regtest) testing with mintable tokens (using OpenZep ERC20).
 Started with the base hardhat setup.
 Add burning/redeeming later.

-Also missing safe math at present.
+BTC price variable in the contract is uint and assumes 1 BTC >= 1USD.
+The units here are for RSK, which uses `gwei` as the smallest unit.

+The OZ safe math library is not used.
+Solidity 8+ will automtically revert on under/overflows.

 ## Sample Hardhat Project